VIRTUS-FPP: Virtual Sensor Modeling for Fringe Projection Profilometry in NVIDIA Isaac Sim: FPP Principles and Simulation Platform

-\begin{itemize} \item \textbf{Phase Wrapping: } A wrapped phase map is computed from the captured fringe images using the \( N \)-step phase-shifting method.
-The intensity distribution of the \( n^{\text{th}} \) fringe image, \( I_n(x, y) \), is given by:
+\textbf{Phase Wrapping:} The intensity of the $n^{\text{th}}$ fringe image is:

-where \( N \) is the total number of phase steps, \( n = 1, 2, \ldots, N \), \( I'(x,y) \) is the background (average) intensity, \( I''(x,y) \) is the modulation amplitude, and \( \phi(x,y) \) is the phase to be extracted.
-In our setup, we use an 18-step phase-shifting technique (\( N = 18 \)) for both imaging systems, as it enables high-resolution 3D reconstruction with sub-millimeter accuracy~\cite{zhang2016high}.
-Each of the 18 fringe images corresponds to a phase shift \( \delta_n = \frac{2\pi n}{N} \).
-Solving Equation~\ref{phase_shift_math} for \( \phi(x,y) \) yields the wrapped phase map:
+where $N$ is the number of phase steps, $I'$ is the background intensity, $I''$ is the modulation amplitude, and $\phi$ is the phase.
+We use an 18-step method ($N=18$), applied independently to vertical and horizontal fringe sets, yielding the wrapped phase map:

-\item \textbf{Phase Unwrapping: }The wrapped phase map \( \phi(x, y) \) obtained above contains \( 2\pi \) discontinuities due to the periodic nature of the \( \tan^{-1} \) function.
-To resolve these discontinuities, we perform temporal phase unwrapping, which is more robust than spatial methods~\cite{sansoni1999three}.
-Combined with Gray coding, this technique determines the integer number \( k(x, y) \) of \( 2\pi \) phase cycles to be added at each pixel.
-The resulting unwrapped phase map \( \Phi(x, y) \) is given by:

-\item \textbf{Calibration and 3D Reconstruction: }This crucial step involves converting the unwrapped phase map \( \Phi(x, y) \) into 3D coordinates.
-The camera and projector are modeled as pinhole devices and characterized by their respective transformation matrices, which combine intrinsic parameters (\( A \)) with extrinsic parameters—rotation (\( R \)) and translation (\( t \))~\cite{zhang2010recent}:

-where \( A^c \) and \( A^p \) are the intrinsic matrices of the camera and projector, respectively.
-Using these transformations, a 3D point in world coordinates \( [x, y, z]^T \) can be related to its image coordinates \( (u^c, v^c) \) in the camera and \( (u^p, v^p) \) in the projector as:

-where \( s^c \) and \( s^p \) are the respective scaling factors.
-Once the camera matrix \( M^c \) and projector matrix \( M^p \) are calibrated, the 3D coordinates can be computed by solving: